voxsim/knowledge/emotional-intelligence/twenties.md

 Passi di: Meg Jay.
 “The Defining Decade: Why Your Twenties Matter--And How to Make the Most of Them Now”. iBooks.

+Fino a “The Ben Franklin Effect" pagina 73

 ## Love

 ## The brain and the body